Content Hub

 Written by Sabrina McClune | 02 10 23

 Email is still a crucial way to communicate, whether for business or personal use.
-But what do you do if your email account gets hacked, especially when it holds sensitive information?
+But what should you do if your account gets hacked and it contains sensitive information?

-This guide will explore what an email account takeover is, its potential consequences, and how you can protect yourself.
+Let’s look at what an email account takeover is, the risks it poses, and the steps you can take to protect yourself.

 What Is Email Account Takeover?